bytewax/bytewax/docs/guide/deployment/container.md

 ## Bytewax Images in Docker Hub

-We showed how to build a custom image to run a bytewax dataflow, but bytewax also offers some premade images, that are optimizied for build size and have customizations options so that you don't always have to create your own image from scratch.
+We showed how to build a custom image to run a Bytewax dataflow, but Bytewax also offers some premade images, that are optimizied for build size and have customizations options so that you don't always have to create your own image from scratch.
 Releases are available in Docker Hub with these python versions: 3.8, 3.9, 3.10 and 3.11.